mpascualcme/exam-aug-16-2021/README.md

 kubeadm reset --force; rm -rf /etc/cni/net.d/
 ```

-* on the newly created cluster, create your namespace called (yourname)
+* on the newly created cluster, create your own namespace called (yourname)
 * on the master node in the /root directory, clone the git repository https://github.com/microservices-demo/microservices-demo
 * edit deploy/kubernetes/complete-demo.yaml - ensure that all resources are going to be created under your namespace
+  * example:
 ```
 apiVersion: v1
 kind: Namespace